agrc/gis.utah.gov/about/policy/metadata/index.md

 The summary should summarize the description in approximately 2 to 3 sentences.

-When creating a summary, consider the questions presented above in the 'summarize the data' section.
+The summary should address the questions presented above in the [summarize your data](#summarize-your-data) section.

 #### Description
 {: .text-left}